SaiVardhan3/Fullsubstractor/README.md

 # Fullsubstractor
-In this project a full verilog code for decoder and its testbench are uploaded
+In this project a full verilog code for half substractor and its testbench are uploaded